 The Mystery Business

-I confess I have been a consumer of mystery-industry products, especially in their radio format.
-The pleasant manner in which they were presented on La Rosa de los Vientos, and the distance its host was able to keep from the things being told there, made the programme an evocative way-station for the curious.
+I admit I have been a consumer of mystery-industry products, especially in their radio format.
+The amenable manner in which they were presented on La Rosa de los Vientos, and the distance its host kept from the things being told there, made the programme an inviting way-station for the curious.
 Nothing like the sensationalist unease radiated by products such as Iker Jiménez’s Milenio shows — I was never able to listen to a single one of those all the way through.
-Since those days, and thanks to the ease of the podcast format, mystery journalists have sprouted everywhere: shrewd investigators who reveal what the secret cabals ruling the world don’t want you to know.
-Setting aside these inquisitorial pretensions, the topics of mystery are really nothing more than a media construct that recycles the old materials of folklore — tales of fear and ghosts, of demons, gossip, and legends, and so on.
+Since those days, and thanks to the convenience of the podcast, mystery journalists have sprung up everywhere: shrewd investigators who claim to reveal what the secret cabals running the world don’t want you to know.
+Setting aside such inquisitorial pretensions, the topics of mystery are no more than a media construct that recycles the old materials of folklore — tales of fear and ghosts, of demons, gossip, and legends.
 Such things have always been told, and many have always made a business of them: specialists in the future and the occult, faith healers, tarot readers, spiritualists, astrologers, and magicians of every kind and station.
 The vastness of the unknown moves us; everyone wants to know, and that is easy to exploit.
-But credulity has a broad range, and fortunately suspicion and good sense have made their way, at least in part, toward more precise forms of investigation, less prone to fantasy.
+But credulity has a broad range, and fortunately suspicion and good sense have made their way, at least in part, towards more precise forms of investigation, less prone to fantasy.

 Beyond any critical discussion of the topics the mysteriologists handle, there is one central dynamic to their product: the mysteries are never solved.
 Whatever explanations may be offered, the enigmas are always left open to a “perhaps.”
-No one closes their mines while the seam is still productive.
-And so, wearing their faces of feigned perplexity, the journalists of the trade always find some crack through which to slip away from clear answers; they prefer the confusion of a mind that closes no door to itself, one that, under cover of a supposedly rational curiosity, ends up swallowing everything.
+No one shuts their mines while the seam is still productive.
+So, with their look of feigned perplexity, the journalists of the trade always find some crack through which to slip away from clear answers; they prefer the confusion of a mind that closes no door to itself, one that, under the cover of supposedly rational curiosity, ends up swallowing everything.
 As long as we do not know for certain how the pyramids were built, why couldn’t “non-human entities” have had a hand in it?
 As long as we have not discovered what all those things some people see in the skies really are, why shouldn’t they be extraterrestrials?
-As long as we have no irrefutable proof of what lies in the beyond, why shouldn’t ghosts exist, and other energy-entelechies wandering through haunted houses?
-The trouble is that nearly all these subjects are unresolvable, because they refer to realities that are either beyond the reach of scientific investigation — being either pure inventions, or scattered phenomena capriciously linked together — or, if they are within reach, do not yet offer enough material to give a definitive answer.
+As long as we have no irrefutable proof of what lies in the beyond, why shouldn’t ghosts exist, or other energy-entelechies wandering through haunted houses?
+The trouble is that nearly all these subjects are unresolvable, since they refer to realities that are either beyond the reach of scientific investigation — being either pure inventions, or scattered phenomena capriciously linked together — or, if within reach, do not yet offer enough material for a definitive answer.
 And it is always easy to add new cases to the repertoire.
 Ghosts and UFOs are inexhaustible; faces can appear on walls anywhere; conspiracies that no one can verify will occur to anyone; revealed books can be written by anyone; the opacity of the psychics is a shield against the absurdity of their art; and so on.

-To finish, and as a matter of personal style, these figures cultivate a magnetic presence, at once familiar and aloof.
-The master of them all is J. J. Benítez, who speaks with the serenity and wisdom of a man who has just had afternoon tea with Jesus Christ, who lends credence to the most preposterous revealed books and tells you all about it without batting an eyelid — though, of course, never once facing an actual critic.
-Others, by contrast, do not quite manage such magnetism.
-Iker Jiménez, for all his earnest gestures of listening with deep attention, is possessed by the unmistakable aura of a snake-oil salesman — an aura which, far from dissipating, only grows each time he furrows his brow and makes one of his dramatic pauses to tell you that specters go strolling through the cemeteries.
+Lastly, as a matter of personal style, these figures cultivate a magnetic presence, at once familiar and aloof.
+The master of them all is J. J. Benítez, who speaks with the serenity and wisdom of a man who has just had tea with Jesus Christ, who lends credence to the most preposterous revealed books and tells you all about it without batting an eyelid — though, of course, never once facing an actual critic.
+Others fall short of such magnetism.
+Iker Jiménez, for all his earnest performance of listening with deep attention, is possessed by the unmistakable aura of a snake-oil salesman — an aura that, far from dissipating, only grows with each furrowing of his brow and each dramatic pause as he tells you that spectres go strolling through the cemeteries.

 Leave a comment